pennsignals/bayes-chime/README.md

 *Note: You may have to replace `` `pwd` `` with the path to the chime_sims directory.*

+###Run the container on Windows
+To run the container in Docker on Windows, you must enable sharing from the local drive where the chime_sims directory exists.
+The following steps are for Windows 10 and Docker Desktop version 2.2.0.5.
+1. Right click on the Docker icon in the system tray and select settings.
+2. Click Resources and navigate to File Sharing.
+3. Select the checkbox for the appropriate local drive.
+4. Click Apply & Restart (you may be prompted to enter your credentials).
+To run the container, insert the file path to the chime_sims directory on your local drive:
+`docker run -it --rm -v InsertFilePath:/chime_sims chime_sims /bin/bash`

 ### Run the scripts
 Once the container starts you should be put into a bash shell where you can then run scripts as described above.
 For example:

 `python _01_GOF_sims.py -p data/Downtown_parameters.csv -t data/Downtown_ts.csv -o Downtown | python _02_munge_chains.py -o "-" -P Downtown`

+*Note: You may need to increase resources to run the scripts.
+To do so, right click on the Docker icon in the system tray and select settings then click Resources and adjust as needed.*